📱 The Love Ireland app is here — now on iPhoneDownload Love Ireland on the App Store

 Bank of Ireland offers a similar package.
 Their Explore Account charges €6 per month, with fees waived if you maintain a €2,500 balance or receive a salary payment each month.

 Credit unions are worth considering too.
-Ireland has over 400 credit unions across the country.
+Ireland has around 190 credit unions across the country (the number has fallen sharply over the past decade due to ongoing mergers).
 They tend to have lower fees and are community-based.
 They’re particularly useful in smaller towns and rural areas where the big banks have reduced their presence in recent years.

 Digital Banks: The Easiest Starting Point